cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    cannot cause the Collector to compute anything other than the aggregate of the measurements of honest Clients.

-Formal defintions of privacy and robustness can be found in {{DPRS23}}.
+Formal definitions of privacy and robustness can be found in {{DPRS23}}.
 A VDAF is the core cryptographic primitive of a protocol that achieves the above privacy and robustness goals.
 It is not sufficient on its own, however.
 The application will need to assure a few security properties, for example: